Optavia Review: The Best Weight Loss Diet?

 Conclusion

-We do not recommend Optavia because we consider the Fuelings to be highly processed and contain questionable ingredients.
-Eating whole foods and eliminating processed food is a more sustainable, healthy weight loss approach in our opinion.
+Eating high-fiber whole foods and eliminating processed food is a more sustainable, healthy weight loss approach in our opinion.

-Optavia has recently been sued over allegations that the brand was enrolling customers in auto-renewal schemes without their consent.
+Optavia was sued over allegations that the brand was enrolling customers in auto-renewal schemes without their consent.

-The cost of Optavia, around $400 per month, is relatively reasonable given that the program includes coaching, which is clinically proven to help optimize weight loss efforts.
+The cost of Optavia, around $350 per month, is reasonable given that the program includes coaching, which is clinically proven to help optimize weight loss efforts.

 Illuminate Labs is a proud member of